nickfinn11/Shopify-App/README.md

 # Shopify-Application
+Dear Hiring Manager,
-My code and output for my Shopify application challenge
+This is my repository that contains both my RMD code and PDF output for the Challenge.
+Questions 1 and 2 were both knitted to the same pdf, and are both written into the RMD code.